Benefits of PMP® Exam

 Regarding cost and time, that depends on how you look at it.
 Compared to a four-year college degree, a PMP is cheap and quick.
 Compared to getting your driver’s license, it’s long and expensive.

-A complaint I have no seen in most of the blog discussions relating to the benefits of a PMP is that it that the PMI project management processes are rigid, overly cumbersome and often unrealistic.
+A complaint I have not seen in most of the blog discussions relating to the benefits of a PMP is that it that the PMI project management processes are rigid, overly cumbersome and often unrealistic.
 Most of these complaints come from devoted Agilists.
-I’m going to take this up in my next blog post.
+I’m going to take that up in my next blog post.

 Anyone looking to become a professional project manager would do well to obtain the PMP.
 It will show the world that you are serious, and looking at project management as a profession rather than merely a job of the moment.
 This will become especially important when it comes time to look for another job.
 The PMP combined with years of experience within the profession will separate you from those who performed projects for much of their career but never took that extra step to treat what they were doing as a profession.
 Their failure to do so says something about them.
 By the same token, getting a PMP will say something about you to prospective employers.